The Diamond as Big as the Ritz: Adaptations

 Cover of a book of stories containing the novella.

 The story was adapted as a radio play for the Orson Welles series This Is My Best in 1945, with Welles playing Braddock Washington.
 A different script adaptation was used three times on the radio program Escape between 1947 and 1949.

 A teleplay version was broadcast on Kraft Theatre in 1955.
 The story's sisters, Kismine and Jasmine, were portrayed by Lee Remick and Elizabeth Montgomery, who were unknowns of 20 and 22 at the time.

 The comic book Mickey Mouse No. 47 (Apr./May 1956) contains a retelling of Fitzgerald's story under the title "The Mystery of Diamond Mountain", scripted by William F. Nolan and Charles Beaumont and illustrated by Paul Murry.

 Jimmy Buffett recounts the story in the song "Diamond As Big As The Ritz" from his 1995 album Barometer Soup.

-Thomas Frank compared Fitzgerald’s story with Ayn Rand's novel "Atlas Shrugged", published three decades later - since both works depict a group of super-rich people establishing themselves in a secret hideaway at a distant valley in the Rocky Mountains.
-"There are several different plans floating around out there to launch a free-market hideaway named “Galt’s Gulch,” after the fictional place Ayn Rand’s fictional billionaires went to hide during their walkout.(...)
-In Ayn Rand's 1957 novel Atlas Shrugged, it’s organized money versus the idiot pee-pul, only the moral poles are reversed, and the rich supermen masterminding the walkout are heroes rather than villains.(...)
-If a work of inspiring fiction is required, the utopians might consider F. Scott Fitzgerald’s story, “The Diamond as Big as the Ritz,” in which a Southern slave owner moves, Galt-like, to an uncharted valley in remotest Montana, convincing his human property that the Confederacy won the Civil War and thus, through a clever falsification of history, managing to keep them in bondage while he himself grows fabulously wealthy."
+Thomas Frank compared Fitzgerald’s story with Ayn Rand's novel Atlas Shrugged, published three decades later: both works depict a group of super-rich people establishing themselves in a secret hideaway at a distant valley in the Rocky Mountains.
+"There are several different plans floating around out there to launch a free-market hideaway named 'Galt's Gulch,' after the fictional place Ayn Rand’s fictional billionaires went to hide during their walkout.… In Ayn Rand's 1957 novel Atlas Shrugged, it's organized money versus the idiot pee-pul, only the moral poles are reversed, and the rich supermen masterminding the walkout are heroes rather than villains.… If a work of inspiring fiction is required, the utopians might consider F. Scott Fitzgerald's story, 'The Diamond as Big as the Ritz,' in which a Southern slave owner moves, Galt-like, to an uncharted valley in remotest Montana, convincing his human property that the Confederacy won the Civil War and thus, through a clever falsification of history, managing to keep them in bondage while he himself grows fabulously wealthy."

 Science fiction author Jack Dann's 2001 novella "The Diamond Pit" is an homage to Fitzgerald's story.